-Structural movemen nt
+Structural movement

 Repair category 1

 Notes There was no evidence of significant structural movement within the limitations of our inspection.

 Dampness, rot and infestation

-Repair category 2
+Repair category 1

-Notes Damp trace readings were recorded within the cupboard of the larger front bedroom apartment adjacent to the gable elevation.
-An element of repair may be required in this regard, although it is not thought to be significant in nature.
-Damp meter readings were taken where considered appropriate and available within the remainder of the property and moisture levels were

-found to be within an acceptable range.
+Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.